Description

 $session->set('name', 'tom');

-The set method has no return value, and the session will be automatically saved when the object is destroyed.
+The set method has no return value, and the session will be automatically saved when the session object is destroyed.

 When storing multiple values, use the put method.